Home » Type » Soups » Vegan Pumpkin Soup

 How To Store Leftovers

-• Freezer: Pumpkin soup freezes well for up to 2 – 3 months!
-To freeze, let cool completely and store in freezer safe containers (affiliate link), leaving 1/2 inch head space for expansion.
+• Freezer: Pumpkin soup freezes well for 2-3 months!
+To freeze, let cool completely, then store in freezer-safe containers (affiliate link), leaving 1/2-inch headspace for expansion.
 Let thaw before reheating.
 You can also freeze larger portions in large ziplock bags.

 • Reheat: Simply re-warm on the stovetop or the microwave.
-It makes a great meal prep for the week with homemade No Knead Bread or Vegan Naan Bread on the side for soaking up the juices.
+It makes a great meal prep for the week!

 Serving Suggestions